Google Product Listing Ads Optimization: The Definitive Guide (2023)

 - The image file should be less than 16MB.

-- Minimum size for apparel product images is 250 x 250 pixels.
+- The minimum size for apparel product images is 250 x 250 pixels.

 - Minimum size for non-apparel product images 100 x 100 pixels.